SeoulSummit2022/DBforMSA-EN/README.md

 the real-time rank data when utilizing Redis sorted set which is appropriate for the data like leader board.

-S3 - Hot Block can happen in case of the service that many users request/access at the same time like item limited-offer events.
+Scenario S3 - Hot Block can happen in case of the service that many users request/access at the same time like item limited-offer events.
 Hot Block brings about Latch contention or Lock contention inside DB, which results in the delay of event processing.